Julian/cardboard/docs/rules/turn_structure.rst

 First, all abilities that trigger "at the beginning of the end step" or "at the beginning of the next end step" go on the stack.
 (See rule 603, "Handling Triggered Abilities.")

     a.
 Previously, abilities that trigger at the beginning of the end step were printed with the trigger condition "at end of turn."
-Cards that were printed with that text have received errata in the Oracle card :ref:erence to say "at the beginning of the end step" or "at the beginning of the next end step."
+Cards that were printed with that text have received errata in the Oracle card reference to say "at the beginning of the end step" or "at the beginning of the next end step."

 513.2
 -----